johnfogh/redisgraph/readme.md

 To install the package, use the following:

       go get -u github.com/johnfogh/redisgraph/...

+### Examples

+The tests provide more concrete examples of how this package works.

-### RelateKeys
+### General usage

-A redis set will be created (or updated) for each object provided `key.related` (where key represents the object's original key), and all of the other objects keys will be stored as members.
+Essentially, this package works by creating a redis set named `key.related` where `key` represents the original key.
+The members within this set are all of the related keys.

-  example:

-    ...
-    Obj1.key = "foo"
-    Obj2.key = "bar"
-    ...
-    RelateKeys( Obj1 , Obj2 )

-will create two sets in redis:

-    foo.related { bar }
-    bar.related { foo }
+#### RelateKeys

+Forces a relation between between the provided keys.

-### RelateProperties
+#### RelateProperties

 Examines all of the provided objects, and if any two objects have the same attribute value then the keys will be related.

-### RelateToKey
+The `redisgraph.Data` interface expects the objects to implement an `Attributes()` method that returns a `map[string]interface{}`.

+#### RelateObjects

-Relates all objects to the specified key.
+Relates all provided objects to the specified key.

+#### CommonRelatives

+Examines all of the provided objects, and returns a `[]string` containing the keys shared by all of the objects.